-The new dedicated volume presents Aigai, the ancient city located where Vergina is today, and it is an addition to the series of publications entitled "Museums Cycle".
-The pages of the volume entitled "Aigai, the Royal Metropolis of the Macedonians", which was overseen and funded exclusively by the John S. Latsis Public Benefit Foundation, bring the reader-visitor into contact with extraordinary pictures and creations, which are still reminiscent of their long-gone, dignified past.
+The new dedicated volume presents Aigai, the ancient city located where Vergina currently stands, and it is an addition to the ‘Museums Cycle’ publication series.
+The volume ‘Aigai: the Royal Metropolis of the Macedonians’ was overseen and funded exclusively by the John S. Latsis Public Benefit Foundation.
+Its pages introduce the reader-visitor to extraordinary images and creations whose long-gone, sublime past still resonates today.

-According to Ms Angeliki Kottaridi, author of the volume and Director of the 17th Ephorate of Prehistoric and Classical Antiquities:
+According to Ms Angeliki Kottaridi, author of the volume and Director of the 17th Ephorate of Prehistoric and Classical Antiquities,

 “The finds from Aigai – the city that after a succession of disasters fell into oblivion under the dust of centuries – have not only given back to the royal metropolis its name and identity, they have also enabled us to re-write the history of Macedonia, and more: the discoveries at Aigai document, in the most enthralling way, the astonishing evolution of the Macedonians, a conservative tribe with archaic structures which, under the inspired leadership of Philip II and Alexander the Great, became a radical instrument that changed the history of the world.”